FIWARE/tutorials.Context-Providers/README.md

 Broker it will always return the latest context by combining the data held within its database along with real-time data readings from any registered external context providers.

-In order to be able to fulfil these requests, the Orion Context Broker, must first be supplied with two types of information:
+In order to be able to fulfill these requests, the Orion Context Broker, must first be supplied with two types of information:

 * The static context data held within Orion itself  (*Entities that Orion "knows" about*)
 * Registered external context providers associated with existing entities (*Entities that Orion can "find information" about*)